A closer look at Cardlytics Inc. (CDLX) is warranted

-Cardlytics Inc. (NASDAQ:CDLX) closed Friday at $5.78 per share, down from $5.83 a day earlier.
-While Cardlytics Inc. has underperformed by -0.86%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, CDLX fell by -91.40%, with highs and lows ranging from $73.41 to $3.50, whereas the simple moving average fell by -71.46% in the last 200 days.
+Cardlytics Inc. (NASDAQ:CDLX) closed Monday at $4.83 per share, up from $4.67 a day earlier.
+While Cardlytics Inc. has overperformed by 3.43%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, CDLX fell by -92.29%, with highs and lows ranging from $73.41 to $3.50, whereas the simple moving average fell by -74.61% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?